somsubhra88/Obsidian-Vault/niagra/Peregrine 2.0.md

-- index = concatenation of oreder number
+- index = concatenation of order number, SKU and the date string